docarray/docarray/docs/user_guide/storing/index_qdrant.md

 print(runtime_config)  # shows default values
 ```

-Note that the collection_name from the DBConfig is an Optional[str] with None as default value.
+Note that the collection_name from the DBConfig is an Optional[str] with `None` as default value.
 This is because
 the QdrantDocumentIndex will take the name the Document type that you use as schema.
 For example, for QdrantDocumentIndex[MyDoc](...)
 the data will be stored in a collection name MyDoc if no specific collection_name is passed in the DBConfig.

-## Nested Data and Subindex Search
+## Nested data and subindex search

 The examples provided primarily operate on a basic schema where each field corresponds to a straightforward type such as `str` or `NdArray`.
 However, it is also feasible to represent and store nested documents in a Document Index, including scenarios where a document
 contains a `DocList` of other documents.

-Go to [Nested Data](nested_data.md) section to learn more.
+Go to the [Nested Data](nested_data.md) section to learn more.